openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/02-02-deploying-using-the-web-console/assignment.md

 difficulty: basic
 timelimit: 500
 ---
-In this topic you will learn how to use the web console to identify a container image in an external container image registry.
+In this topic, you will learn how to use the web console to identify a container image in an external container image registry.
 Then you will use that container image to create an application that runs in the project named `myproject`.
-The application you'll run is a simple blog web site.
+The application you'll run is a simple blog website.

 ----